Disjoint Generation of Synthetic Data: Introduction

 A common strategy for solving difficult tasks is to ``divide and conquer'', i.e., to break the task into smaller, manageable sub-problems which are solved individually and then combined post hoc into a solution for the original problem.
 This paradigm can be applied effectively (and often recursively) to many branches of computer science (e.g.,~\cite{Hoare1961, Karatsuba1962, Cooley1965}), but remains to be explored for generative modelling.
 Motivated by this gap, we propose a new generative model procedure for synthetic data generation in the tabular regime using partitioning.

 In the proposed \emph{Disjoint Generative Models (DGMs)} framework, training data are partitioned column-wise into disjoint subsets of variables, these are then used to train separate generative models before a joining operation combines the independent outputs.
 Disjoint generation challenges the notion that using all available data together leads to a superior outcome.
-While learning the overall distribution is certainly useful for the utility of synthetic data, some models struggle to reliably capture high-dimensional spaces or overfit to the detriment of privacy.
-DGMs enable specifying partitions based on the strengths and weaknesses of the included models, mixed model generation, multi-modal data, and using the joining operation and its control parameters to balance utility and privacy effectively.
+While learning the overall distribution is certainly useful for the utility of synthetic data, some models struggle to reliably capture high-dimensional structures or overfit to the detriment of privacy.
+DGMs enable specifying partitions based on the strengths and weaknesses of the included models, mixed model generation, multi-modal data, and using the joining operation and its control parameters to balance utility and empirical privacy effectively.

 This framework can be used with many types of models, datasets, and joining algorithms.
-In this work, we focus primarily on the special case where the joining operation is done by repeatedly querying a validation model with joined candidates.
-Additionally, we limit the experimental treatment to tabular data for ease of evaluation.
-We establish the framework through various case studies with promising results and propose future directions to be explored.
-We make an easy-to-use and extendable implementation of disjoint synthetic data generation \href{https://github.com/notna07/disjoint-synthetic-data-generation}{available} for the community to use and iterate upon.
+In this work, we focus primarily on the special case where the joining operation is done by repeatedly querying a validation model with candidate joins.
+Additionally, we restrict the experimental treatment to tabular data to enable clearer evaluation.
+We establish the framework through various case studies and results, and propose future directions to be explored.
+We make an easy-to-use and extendable implementation of disjoint synthetic data generation for the community to use and iterate upon.\footnote{The Codebase, experiments, and results are made available at:\\ \url{https://github.com/notna07/disjoint-synthetic-data-generation}}